What's the link between lung conditions and mental health?

 Connect with others

-- Keep active and meet people by signing up to our exercise groups, singing groups or do a pulmonary rehabilitation (PR) course.
+- Keep active and meet people by signing up to our exercise or singing groups or ask for a referral for a pulmonary rehabilitation (PR) course.

 Avoid smoking and drugs

-Some people may want to smoke more when they’re stressed or anxious because they think smoking calms them down.
-In fact, smoking can make feelings of anxiety worse.
-The NHS recommends quitting smoking to help your mental health.
+If you smoke, you may want to smoke more when you’re stressed or anxious because you think it will calm you down.
+But smoking can make feelings of anxiety worse.
+As well as improving your physical health, the NHS also recommends quitting smoking to help your mental health.

 Most recreational drugs affect your mood, sometimes causing feelings of anxiety or depression.
-They can also trigger symptoms if you have asthma.
+They can also trigger symptoms if you have a lung condition.

 Try a new hobby or learn something new